sasdallas/Ethereal/README.md

 Currently, Ethereal's lack of filesystem drivers means that LiveCD boots are usually the best option.\
 The initial ramdisk in a LiveCD is the sysroot, and if the OS detects the boot it will copy the initial ramdisk into RAM.

+## Kernel arguments

+A lot of times, Ethereal fails to load.
+This is expected.
+Please start a GitHub issue.

+You can solve some problems by using 'e' to open a GRUB configuration and adding some kernel arguments to the end of the `multiboot entry`.\
+Here is a small list:

+- `--enable-ioapic`: Enable a prototype I/O APIC driver.
+Use this if you keyboard isn't working! (and you support PS/2)
+- `--debug=`: Options are `console` and `none`.
+If `console`, will redirect kernel debug output to the screen.
+Useful for debugging
+- `--noload=`: Comma-separated list of driver (.sys) files to not load.
+Problematic drivers: usb_xhci.sys, ahci.sys, ps2.sys (if you don't support PS/2),
+- `--no-acpica`: Disable the ACPICA library and fallback to MinACPI implementation.
+Only useful in extreme cases.
+- `--no-acpi`: Disable all ACPI implementations.
+Disables SMP as well.
+- `--disable-smp`: Enable ACPI, but disable SMP
+- `--no-secondary-fb`: Disables the secondary framebuffer. **RECOMMENDED** for real hardware, since double buffering is slow (**warning: scrolling will be extremely slow**)
+- `--disable-cow`: Disable copy-on-write.
+Not recommended, but can be useful in extreme cases.
+- `--xhci-fix-pci`: Enable xHCI PCI fix.
+Useful for Bochs.
+- `--no-psf-font`: Don't load the PSF font from initrd

 ## External components
 Certain external components are available in `external`.
 Here is a list of them and their versions: